 Near-Field Effects

+Species accounts for the four native minnow species are provided in Appendix 11A (Sections 11A.1.12 Sacramento Hitch, 11A.1.13 Sacramento Splittail, 11A.1.14 Hardhead, and 11A.1.15 Central California Roach).
 Early life stages of native minnows occurring at the Red Bluff and Hamilton City intakes would be susceptible to risk of near-field effects such as entrainment at greater levels than existing conditions if present during the main winter-early spring period of Alternative 1–3 diversions to Sites Reservoir.
 As discussed in Appendix 11A, Sacramento splittail spawning occurs primarily in areas downstream of the two intakes, so the potential for negative near-field effects would be very limited.
 Sacramento hitch spawning may occur during March–June, with juveniles occurring at stream margins before exiting shallow water after two months at about 50-mm fork length (Moyle et al. 2015; see also Appendix 11A).
-As such, the risk of near-field effects under Alternatives 1, 2, and 3 generally would be similar to the NAA because there would be little difference in diversions during the May–August time period when juveniles would be most likely to exit shallow water rearing habitat (see Tables RB% and HC% in the winter-run Chinook salmon analysis).
-Hardhead spawning is mainly in April and May and as with other native minnows the young generally occur at stream margins before moving into deeper habitats at larger size (see Appendix 11A).
+As such, the risk of near-field effects under Alternatives 1, 2, and 3 generally would be similar to the NAA because there would be little difference in diversions during the May–August period when juveniles would be most likely to exit shallow water rearing habitat (Tables 11-6 and 11-7in the winter-run Chinook salmon analysis).
+Hardhead spawning is mainly in April and May and as with other native minnows the young generally occur at stream margins before moving into deeper habitats at larger size (Appendix 11A).
 Similar to Sacramento hitch, this timing means that potential exposure of juveniles to the Red Bluff and Hamilton City intakes would occur when there would be little difference in diversions between Alternatives 1, 2, and 3 and the NAA.
-Central California roach tend to occur in small streams or in backwaters with dense riparian cover along the mainstem rivers (see Appendix 11A).
+Central California roach tend to occur in small streams or in backwaters with dense riparian cover along the mainstem rivers (Appendix 11A).
 This distribution would tend to limit potential for negative near-field effects, although Moyle et al. (2015) noted that larval drift may be significant form of dispersal during some years, with the late spring timing and apparent short drift period possibly being adaptations to reduce risk of drifting downstream to unsuitable habitats such as the Central Valley floor.
-This lack of systematic, broad-scale migration past the Red Bluff and Hamilton intakes and the late spring timing would limit the potential for greater near-field effects to Central California roach under Alternatives 1, 2, and 3 given the general similarity of diversions to the NAA during this time period (see Tables RB% and HC% in the winter-run Chinook salmon analysis).
+This lack of systematic, broad-scale migration past the Red Bluff and Hamilton intakes and the late spring timing would limit the potential for greater near-field effects to Central California roach under Alternatives 1, 2, and 3 given the general similarity of diversions to the NAA during this period (Tables 11-6 and 11-7 in the winter-run Chinook salmon analysis).

 Funks and Stone Corral Creeks